alialaamoha/python-app/src/readme.md

-adding the read me for this project
+adding the read me for this project for one while